Willem Drees: Prime Minister

 From 7 August 1948 to 22 December 1958, Drees was Prime Minister of the Netherlands in four successive cabinets: the Drees–Van Schaik cabinet, the first Drees cabinet, the second Drees cabinet and the third Drees cabinet.
 From 1948 to 1958, his four cabinets were mostly praised and supported by the largest parties in the Netherlands.
 As Roman/Red coalitions, they were formed by the Catholic People's Party, the Labour Party and the Christian Historical Union (CHU), supplemented by the People's Party for Freedom and Democracy (VVD) until 1952, and the Anti-Revolutionary Party (ARP) from 1952 on.

 His period in office saw at least four major political developments: the traumas of decolonisation, economic reconstruction, the establishment of the Dutch welfare state, and international integration and co-operation, including the formation of Benelux, the OEEC, NATO, the European Coal and Steel Community, and the European Economic Community.

+In his approach to economics, Drees as prime minister (as noted by one observer) “advocated austerity as the best political recipe for progress;” a policy he pursued.
+This not only earned him respect from many people, but also helped the Netherlands to recover from the impact of the Second World War.